Let's celebrate Tallahassee's past to change the future

 Dr. Murell Dawson of the FAMU Meek-Eaton Black Archives was instrumental in making it happen.
 My mother would also be pleased to learn that the city and county have installed fourteen civil rights monuments in Cascades Park, Tallahassee's newest social and recreational center.

-As we approach the 60th anniversary of the student sit-in and jail-in movement, county and The Village Square are planning a "Created Equal" event in Tallahassee to bring people together across creed, color and ideology.
+As we approach the 60th anniversary of the student sit-in and jail-in movement, the county and The Village Square are planning a "Created Equal" event in Tallahassee to bring people together across creed, color and ideology.

 My mother would be proud to know that the significant role played by activists in Tallahassee in the past is being remembered and celebrated to inspire people to impact change today and into the future.